ScEpTIC Configuration¶

 Similarly to inputs, ScEpTIC allows us also to define more complex output functions, which support return values and internal state.
 This is useful to model complex output functions whose state depends on their current state.

-For doing so, we need to create a class that extends the OutputSkeleton
+For doing so, we need to create a class that extends the OutputSkeleton base class, and we need to implement a get_val() method.

-method to update the value that the represented actuator has (i.e. the environment state).
+We must call the set_output_val(value) method to update the value that the represented actuator has (i.e. the environment state).

-If we want to model an actuator that incrementally update its state, we can retrieve its current state using the method get_output_value()
+If we want to model an actuator that incrementally update its state, we can retrieve its current state using the method get_output_value().

-Moreover, if we need to initialize the output state, we can do so by re-implementing the method output_init()
+Moreover, if we need to initialize the output state, we can do so by re-implementing the method output_init(), which is called on object creation.

-Then, similarly to the definition of a custom built-in, we need to call the class method define_output(name, function_name, LLVM_IR_parameters, LLVM_IR_return_type)
+Then, similarly to the definition of a custom built-in, we need to call the class method define_output(name, function_name, LLVM_IR_parameters, LLVM_IR_return_type).

 For example, we can define a servo as follows: